Atlanta Lawyers Who Advise on Exemptions from FLSA Overtime and Minimum Wage Requirements

 Know your rights to fair compensation

-DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC is an employment and labor law firm dedicated to advocating for clients.
-Because employment is all we do, we understand the intricacies of the laws and how they fit into the broad picture.
-From this unique perspective, our lawyers help employees understand their rights to minimum wage and overtime pay.
+DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC is an employment and labor law firm that advocates for clients.
+Because employment is our specialty, we understand the intricacies of the laws and how they fit into the broad picture.
+From this unique perspective, our lawyers help employees understand their minimum wage and overtime pay rights.
 We also advise small businesses on FLSA compliance.

 Common FLSA exemptions

-The Code of Federal Regulations 29 Part 541 lists exemptions to the FLSA overtime and minimum wage provisions.
+The Code of Federal Regulations 29 Part 541 lists FLSA overtime and minimum wage provisions exemptions.
 There are dozens of exemptions to these requirements, but the most commonly applied overtime exemptions include the following:

 - Commissioned sales employees

 - Employees of seasonal and recreational establishments

 - Farm workers, fishers, babysitters, elder companions, and some occupations are exempt from both the minimum wage and overtime pay requirements.